dingspacedong/ComfyUI-Studio-A-novelai-inspired-comfyui-frontend/ReadMe.txt

-Place these files in the same folder as your comfyui .bat file Make sure to add your comfyui's .bat file's path in the launch.bat paste --preview-method "auto" --enable-cors-header "*" into your comfyui's .bat file
+Place these files in the same folder as your comfyui .bat file Make sure to add your comfyui's .bat file's path in the launch.bat paste --preview-method "auto" --enable-cors-header "*" into your comfyui's .bat file To launch, use the launch.bat file and it should launch the ComfyUI Studio, Comfyui and ComfyStudio Share (allows you to save images to specified output folders)

 The zip file contains all of these files as well as the autocomplete folder with the danbooru, e621, and merged csv files If you want a notification sound you can paste an mp3 file called notif.mp3 in the same location as these files. (make sure to enable in settings)